leeju-umich/Cho_Xi_Seqscope/README.md

 #### (i) Simple Square Binning
-Please download the the script getSimpleGrids.R to your working directory and run the command within your shell.
+Please download the the script getSimpleGrids.R and collapse.cpp to your working directory and run the command within your shell.
 * Input
 ```
 [seqscope1st]: "MiSeq" or "HiSeq"